 General economic conditions may adversely affect our growth, profitability and ability to obtain financing.
 Events in global financial markets in the past several years have had a profound impact on the global economy, particularly with the injection of monetary support and the massive increase in government debt in response to the COVID-19 pandemic since early 2020.
 Many industries, including the silver and gold mining industry, have been and continue to be impacted by these market conditions.
-Some of the key impacts of the current financial market turmoil include contraction in credit markets resulting in a widening of credit risk, inflation and projected interest rate increases, currency devaluations, high volatility in global equity, commodity, foreign exchange and precious metal markets and a lack of market confidence and liquidity.
+Some of the key impacts of the current financial market turmoil include contraction in credit markets resulting in a widening of credit risk, inflation and significant interest rate increases, currency devaluations, high volatility in global equity, commodity, foreign exchange and precious metal markets and a lack of market confidence and liquidity.
 A continued or worsened slowdown in the financial markets or other economic conditions, including but not limited to, consumer spending, employment rates, business conditions, inflation, fuel and energy costs, consumer debt levels, lack of available credit, the state of the financial markets, interest rates and tax rates, may adversely affect our growth, profitability and ability to obtain financing.
 A number of issues related to economic conditions could have a material adverse effect on our business, financial condition and results of operations, including:

-- inflation, volatility and other pressures in credit markets could impact the cost and availability of financing and our overall liquidity; - the volatility of silver, gold and other metal prices would impact our revenues, profits, losses and cash flow; - recessionary pressures could adversely impact demand for our production; - volatile energy, commodity and consumables prices and currency exchange rates could impact our production costs; and - the devaluation and volatility of global stock markets could impact the valuation of our equity and other securities.
+- inflation, volatility and other pressures in credit markets could impact the cost and availability of financing and our overall liquidity; - the volatility of silver, gold and other metal prices would impact our revenues, profits, losses and cash flow; - recessionary pressures could adversely impact demand for our production; - volatile energy, commodity and consumables prices and currency exchange rates could impact our production costs; - Russia's invasion of the Ukraine, the threat of expanded conflict in Europe and the impact on geo-political stability and the global economy; and - the devaluation and volatility of global stock markets could impact the valuation of our equity and other securities.

-As noted, COVID-19 has had dramatic impacts on many countries and on the global economy.
-The ongoing efforts against the spread of COVID-19, including with respect to recent mutations, will likely continue to result in governmental restrictions that will impact economies around the world, reduce the availability of workforces, and drive up consumer costs for supplies and services.
-It is uncertain whether vaccines will be successful in combating the virus, and vaccines have not been made available or distributed adequately or equitably in some jurisdictions.
-The presence of COVID-19 and its continued spread will likely have ongoing negative impacts on our business and financial performance, and such impacts could be material.
+As noted, COVID-19 had a dramatic impact on many countries and on the global economy.
+The ongoing efforts against the spread of COVID-19, including with respect to recent mutations, may result in further governmental restrictions that could impact economies around the world, reduce the availability of workforces, and drive up consumer costs for supplies and services.
+While vaccines have been successful in combating the virus, these vaccines have not been made available or distributed adequately or equitably in some jurisdictions.
+Furthermore, vaccines do not fully prevent against the spread of the disease, nor is the long-term efficacy or impact of the currently available vaccines known.
+The presence of COVID-19 and its continued spread may have ongoing negative impacts on our business and financial performance, and such impacts could be material.